EoinKenny/Semifactual_Recourse_Generation/README.md

 Hello,

+This repo contains all the code from our experiments.

+You will need to download the relevant datasets.

-To help reproduce the results, we uploaded the CSV data files for the Breast Cancer dataset and the German Credit dataset.
+However, to help reproduce some results faster, we did upload the CSV data files for the Breast Cancer dataset and the German Credit dataset.

 All you need to do is: